Careers360 Logo

 This Story also Contains

-1. Electric Current and Its Effects Class 7 NCERT Solutions: Important Formulas and Points
+3. Electric Current and Its Effects Class 7 NCERT Solutions: Important Concepts

-2. Electric Current and its Effects Class 7 Science Chapter 14-Topics
+4. Electric Current and Its Effects Class 7 Science Chapter 10-Topics

-3. Benefits of NCERT solutions for Class 7 Science Chapter 14 Electric Current and Its Effects:
+5. Importance Of NCERT Solutions For Class 7 Science Chapter 10 Electric Current And Its Effects:

-4. If you have the detailed NCERT solutions for Class 7 Science Chapter 14 Electric Current and Its Effects in your hands, you can use them to prepare for exams
+Download the PDF of NCERT Solutions for Class 7 Science Chapter 10 Electric Current and Its Effects

-Download the PDF of NCERT Solutions for Class 7 Science Chapter 14 Electric Current and Its Effects
+Download the free PDF of Class 7 Science Chapter 10 Electric Current and Its Effects NCERT solutions for CBSE exams.
+Perfect for easy revision and exam preparation.

 Download PDF

-NCERT Solutions for Class 7 Science Chapter 14 Electric Current and Its Effects: Exercise Question and Answer
+NCERT Solutions For Class 7 Science Chapter 10 Electric Current and Its Effects: Exercise Question and Answer

 1. Draw in your notebook the symbols to represent the following components of electrical circuits: connecting wires, switch in the ‘OFF’ position, bulb, cell, switch in the ‘ON’ position, and battery